For all Tusculum faculty, staff and students wishing to conduct a fundraising event.

-All Tusculum College faculty, staff and students wishing to conduct a fund-raising event that involves seeking support for both monetary and in-kind gifts should complete the Fund Raising Event and/or Solicitation Form [Online Version], which includes authorization in writing from his or her supervisor or advisor.
+A fundraising event that involves seeking support for both monetary and in-kind gifts should complete the Fundraising Event and/or Solicitation Form [Online Version], which includes authorization in writing from his or her supervisor or advisor.
 The signed and dated form should be submitted to the vice president for institutional advancement for final approval.
-Written consent from the Office of Institutional Advancement is required and notification of approval must be provided to the event contact prior to the beginning of a fund-raising project.
+Written consent from the Office of Institutional Advancement is required and notification of approval must be provided to the event contact prior to the beginning of a fundraising project.

-This policy is in place to avoid multiple constituents at Tusculum College calling on the same donor at the same time, requesting either in-kind donations or monetary support and ensure the donor receives appropriate acknowledgement.
-This will also assist to guarantee that everyone’s fund-raiser is as successful as possible as a concentrated effort will be made to avoid several fund-raisers taking place at one time.
+This policy is in place to avoid multiple constituents at Tusculum calling on the same donor at the same time, requesting either in-kind donations or monetary support and ensure the donor receives appropriate acknowledgment.
+This will also assist to guarantee that everyone’s fundraiser is as successful as possible as a concentrated effort will be made to avoid several fundraisers taking place at one time.

-Effective July 8, 2007, with revisions on July 8, 2009, this policy is endorsed by the Office of Institutional Advancement and the Office of the President.
-All questions should be directed to Ms. Susan Vance ’91 at ext.
+This policy is endorsed by the Office of Institutional Advancement and the Office of the President.
+All questions should be directed to Barb Sell, ext.
 5303.